Gitorious-backup/gitorious-docker/README.md

 * database.yml - database connection configuration,
 * smtp.yml - SMTP server connection configuration.

+TODO: write about setting proper host/port in gitorious.yml

 Feel free to edit these files to suit your specific needs.

 ### Note on a database